McCurtain County, Oklahoma: Geography

 It is the third-largest county in Oklahoma by area.
-The terrain of McCurtain County varies from the foothills of the Ouachita Mountains in the northern part of the county, to the rich Red River bottoms of the southern part.
+The terrain of McCurtain County varies from the foothills of the Ouachita Mountains in the northern part of the county to the rich Red River bottoms of the southern part.
 Sections of the Mountain Fork and Little River drainages lie in McCurtain County.
 The Glover River originates in McCurtain County and flows 33.2 mi to its confluence with the Little River southeast of Wright City.
-Broken Bow Lake was created in 1968 by damming the Mountain Fork River; the River is one of the two year-round trout fisheries in the state.
-The lowest point in the state of Oklahoma is located on the Little River in McCurtain County, where it flows out of Oklahoma and into Arkansas.
-McCurtain County is the only documented part of Oklahoma, together with Choctaw County, located within the natural range of the American alligator.
+Broken Bow Lake was created in 1968 by damming the Mountain Fork River; the river is one of the state's two year-round trout fisheries.
+The lowest point in the state of Oklahoma is on the Little River in McCurtain County, where it flows out of Oklahoma and into Arkansas.
+McCurtain County is the only documented part of Oklahoma, together with Choctaw County, within the natural range of the American alligator.

 The county also contains the McCurtain County Wilderness Area, a 14,087-acre tract created in 1918 and managed by the Oklahoma Department of Wildlife Conservation, and the Little River National Wildlife Refuge, which is managed by the U.S. Fish and Wildlife Service.

 The county contains the location (Smithville) with the highest annual average precipitation in the state, at 55.71 inches.